iprospect-canada/getstatus/README.md

 ==========================
 --------------------------

-Http status getter is a command line tool allowing to get Http statuses array for post-processing.
+Http status getter is a tool allowing to get Http statuses array for post-processing.

   - Install
   - Use the function